galaxyproject/blend4php/tests/README.txt

   sudo apt-get install php5-curl

+3) Edit the testConfig.inc file to provide login credentials to your Galaxy Test server.
+Copy an example from the file.

-3) Execute all testing
+4) Execute all testing

   phpunit

-4) Execute a single test
+5) Execute a single test

   phpunit GalaxyInstanceTest.php